bdmossma/hellogit/README.md

 Not terminal emulator required.
 Bash is natively part Linux distributions.

 #### Common Git commands
--   git clone <repo url>
+-   git clone (git repo URL)
--   git add <file or dir>
+-   git add (file or dir path)
--   git mv <current filename> <new filepath and/or name>
+-   git mv (current filename) (new filepath or filename)
--   git commit <filepath or dir> -m "committing some code changes to git repo"    # git is a distributed config management system, so this just commits to your local repo
+-   git commit (file or dir path> -m "committing some code changes to git repo"    # git is a distributed config management system, so this just commits to your local repo
--   git push <filepath, dir, or nothing>    # this actually is the point where your code changes get push up to your chosen git server (back to "origin")
+-   git push (file, dir path, or nothing)    # this actually pushes your code changes to your chosen git server (back to "origin")

 ### Install Atom IDE
 #### For Linux (Ubuntu 16.04 LTS):